RC Airplanes Simplified

 The video below, shows the SE5a at a sports field- shows why park flyers are so popular-nice flight!

-The Great Planes Fokker Triplane.
+The Great Planes Fokker Triplane park flyer.

 With a wing span of just under 30", the DR-1 can possibly stay in one piece, for transporting to the park or the club field.